a8v0r6/a8v0r6/README.md

 - 👋 Hi, I’m Harsh Singh
-- 👀 I’m a Software development
+- 👀 I’m a Software developer
 - 📫 How to reach me?
      harshsingh9820@gmail.com